Apropheci/Haskell-Track/Chapter 1 - Haskell Basics/1.3-Type Basics/TypeBasics.md

 `Bool -> Bool`

-3. Add in the result type and a final ->.
-In our case, we're just doing some basic boolean operations so the result remains a Bool.
+3. Add in the result type and a final `->`.
+In our case, we're just doing some basic boolean operations so the result remains a `Bool`.

 ```Haskell
 Bool -> Bool -> Bool